Manuel Margot Player Props: Rays vs. Twins

-On Tuesday, Manuel Margot (coming off going 1-for-4 with an RBI) and the Tampa Bay Rays play the Minnesota Twins, whose starting pitcher will be Louie Varland.
-First pitch is at 6:40 PM ET.
+The Tampa Bay Rays, including Manuel Margot (batting .265 in his past 10 games, with a double, a triple, four walks and six RBI), battle starter Pablo Lopez and the Minnesota Twins at Tropicana Field, Wednesday at 6:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Red Sox.
+In his previous game he had a one-hit performance (1-for-4) against the Red Sox.

 Manuel Margot Game Info & Props vs. the Twins